-Based on an internal reverberant sound pressure level of 90 dBA within the largest internal play areas, the predicted cumulative $L{\text{Aeq}(15\text{minute})}$ noise level at the residential receivers adjacent to the proposed centre with the proposed internal configuration and associated capacity, is 48 dBA with windows open.
-Noise emissions to the level at the residential receiver is predicted to be 38 dBA with the glazing closed.
+Based on an internal reverberant sound pressure level of 90 dBA within the largest internal play areas, the predicted cumulative $L{Aeq(15minute)}$ noise level at the residential receivers adjacent to the proposed centre with the proposed internal configuration and associated capacity, is 52 dBA with windows open.
+Noise emissions to the level at the residential receiver is predicted to be 42 dBA with the glazing closed.

-The recommended assessment criterion of 51 dBA will be achieved at all sensitive receivers.
+The recommended assessment criterion of 39 dBA will be achieved with the windows closed at all sensitive receivers with recommendations in this report.

-5.3 Noise Emissions from Outdoor Play Areas

-5.3.1 Outdoor Activity Noise Levels
+- 5.3 Noise Emissions from Outdoor Play Areas - 5.3.1 Outdoor Activity Noise Levels